bibymaths/phoskintime/LOG.md

 Not sure if this is the best way to do it.
 No scaling to t0 results in FC = 1 for all time points, for some proteins.
 Scaling to t0 is not necessary for all proteins, some may require different scaling factors.
 Why is it that scaling to t0 is not necessary for all proteins?

+Distributive model is tanked compared to others

+Why is the distributive model tanked compared to others?